xaynia/CART-315/Process/Journal.md

  - [ ] Add damage player feature (they currently follow the player but do no damage)
  - [ ] Add attack and damage core

-### Question to answer: Once hoardes are set up with the spawner, will players remain engaged?

 >**Longer-Term Ideas** (If time allows):
 >- **Add bomb characters**: Add bomb character ([asset store](https://assetstore.unity.com/packages/3d/characters/3d-monster-bomb-145319)) to the level the player can explode to strategically do more damage
 >- **Add sounds**: music, death sound effects, spell sound effects, etc...
 >- **Add more crafting objects for different upgrades**:
 >- **Add more unique levels**

 ## Links:
 - [Link to Shared Project](https://github.com/Noe235/CART315FinalProject)